 Virginia Veterinary Centers

 Located in Central Park near Target, at 1301 Central Park Blvd.
-The emergency clinic is open 24 hours Friday through Tuesday; from 6pm through to 8am Wednesday & Thursday, and on major holidays.
+The emergency clinic is open 24 hours Friday at 3 pm through Monday morning 8 am, week days from 3 pm through to 8am, and on major holidays.
+Please call to check availability and wait times.
 They do not take checks, but do take Care Credit, major credit cards, and cash.
-Veterinary specialist are now available: Surgery: Monday - Thursday; on Tuesdays: Internal Medicine, & Oncology.
+Veterinary specialist are now availabe for surgery, internal medicine, critical care, and physical therapy.

 Animal Emergency Clinic of Fredericksburg

 The AECF is located at 1210 Snowden St. & Rt.
 1 North, by the McDonalds, next to the U. of Mary Washington campus.
 It is open from 6pm overnight on week nights, Saturdays noon through Monday morning, and on major holidays.
 They take checks, major credit cards, Care Credit, and cash.
 Please call to check on wait times and availability.

 For up to date information on toxins that affect your pets go to:

 Pet Poison Hotline: http://www.petpoisonhelpline.com or call (855) 764-7661.

 ASPCA Animal Poison Control: http://www.aspca.org/pet-care/animal-poison-control or call (888) 426-44436.